WPT Bootcamp

 Abstract

-The upcoming WPT boot camp will focus on introducing wireless power transfer for wireless devices, which will aid in further advancing the digitalization of society and the economy.
-The boot camp will cover two different WPT technologies: one that operates in the near-field, already in use for wireless charging with its latest addition, near-field communication (NFC) charging, and the other technology is far-field wireless power transfer, which is gradually entering the market.
-Both technologies rely on different means of power transfer.
-The boot camp will provide details on both technologies, with experts from academia teaching the basics and principle design methodologies, while industry experts will offer insight into the different business cases and standards.
+The upcoming WPT boot camp will introduce participants to wireless power transfer for electronic devices, helping to accelerate the digitalization of both society and the economy.
+The program will explore two distinct WPT technologies: near-field transfer, which is already utilized in wireless charging and the emerging near-field communication charging, and far-field wireless power transfer, which is gradually being adopted in the market.
+These technologies use different methods to transmit power.
+The boot camp will provide comprehensive insights into both, with academic experts covering the foundational concepts and design principles, while industry professionals will discuss various business applications and standards.

-The WPT boot camp is designed for engineers who want to learn the fundamentals of WPT or are interested in using it for their applications, marketing and sales professionals who want to understand the basics of WPT technologies, and university students who wish to acquire basic knowledge of WPT.
-The course offers plenty of chances for audience participation and interaction.
+This WPT boot camp is tailored for engineers seeking to learn the basics of wireless power transfer or apply it to their work, marketing and sales professionals aiming to grasp WPT technologies, and university students interested in gaining foundational knowledge in the field.
+The course offers ample opportunities for participant engagement and interaction.

 Abstract